ProgrammerNinja/.github/profile/README.md

 </div>
 <h1 align="center">Welcome to Programmer Ninja by RH</h1>
 <h2 align="center"> About Us</h2>
-Welcome to **Programmer Ninja by RH**, a vibrant community of hobbyist programmers, tech enthusiasts, and problem solvers.
+Welcome to Programmer Ninja by RH, a vibrant community of hobbyist programmers, tech enthusiasts, and problem solvers.
 Our organization is dedicated to fostering a collaborative environment where like-minded individuals can explore, learn, and innovate in the world of programming, electronics, and IT troubleshooting.

 <h2 align="center"> What We Do </h2>
 At Programmer Ninja, we focus on a variety of tech-related activities, including: